 A success banner will be shown, giving you a quick link to navigate to View new location

-- If you move a storage unit containing samples within the current freezer, any samples it contains will stay with the same position assignment within the storage unit.
+- If you move a storage unit containing samples, any samples it contains will stay with the same position assignment(s) within the storage unit.

 Any move of a storage unit will be tracked as a "Storage Event" on the timeline for all the samples it contains.
 Learn more in this topic: View Storage Activity

-Move Within Current Freezer - Edit Definition Method
+Move Within Current Storage: Edit Definition Method

-- Select > Edit Freezer Definition.
+- Select Manage > Edit Storage Definition.

-- Click the Freezer Hierarchy section.
+- Click the Storage Hierarchy section.

 - Use icons to expand sections.

 - Lock icons are shown on any storage units containing samples, indicating that you cannot change the size or type of the units, but you can move them within the storage here.